 - Hiking group size is no more than 20 except:

 - In a wilderness area of a “12 heartbeats” maximum restriction.

 - At the leader’s request to have a smaller group size.

 - Participants are responsible for their own safety.

 - Pets are not allowed unless designated a dog-friendly hike.

 - Please leave alcohol and other intoxicants at home.

 - Smoking is not allowed.

-- Leave no trace, take only memories (and photos!).
+- Do not litter and take only memories (and photos!).

 - Hike difficulty levels are categorized as: